 Museum purchase with funds donated anonymously, 2013 2013.1829 This version was cast in 2012 by Public Art Fund for exhibition and public use in City Hall Park, New York.
 This presentation is supported by the Museum Council Artist in Residency Program Fund.
 The Museum Council, MFA patrons aged 21-45, endowed this program to promote direct engagement with living artists and their art at the Museum.

-Teen Arts Council is funded by the Yawkey Foundations, the Pamela D. and Robert W. Adams Fund, the Dorothy B. and Owen W. Robbins Teen Arts Council Fund, the Dean Welfare Trust, the William E. Schrafft and Bertha E. Schrafft Charitable Trust, the endowment for the Teen Arts Council, and the Paul and Edith Babson Foundation.
+Teen Arts Council is funded by the Yawkey Foundations, the Pamela D. and Robert W. Adams Fund, the Dorothy B. and Owen W. Robbins Teen Arts Council Fund, Robert E. Schiesske, the Dean Welfare Trust, the William E. Schrafft and Bertha E. Schrafft Charitable Trust, the Endowment for the Teen Arts Council, and the Paul and Edith Babson Foundation.
 With special thanks to Richard and Priscilla Hunt for their generous support.
-Sponsored by John Hancock Financial Services.